 • Polyphenols.
 Quercetin, kaempferol, epicatechin, rutin, and so many more.
 Lots of big words that basically mean these seeds protect against disease.

 • Plant protein.
-There’s over 7 grams of protein in a ¼ cup serving.
+There are over 7 grams of protein in a ¼ cup serving.

 • Naturally gluten-free.
 A great choice for those with celiac disease!